 Easy Vegan Chocolate Avocado Truffles

 These easy vegan Dark Chocolate Truffles are my go-to when I need a healthier chocolate fix.
 They are so decadent, rich and creamy.
 They are quick and easy to make and totally customizable – you can roll them in whatever toppings you want for the perfect treat!

 This recipe requires just two main ingredients (California avocado and melted dark chocolate) plus fun stuff to roll them in!
 It is perfect for summertime since no baking is required.
-You simply combine the truffle ingredients in a food processor, chill for ten minutes in your refrigerator and then roll into balls.
-Each ball can then be rolled into a coating such as hemp seeds, unsweetened shredded coconut, crushed freeze dried raspberries, flaky sea salt or unsweetened cacao or cocoa powder.
+You simply combine the truffle ingredients in a food processor, chill for twenty minutes in your refrigerator and then roll into balls.
+Each ball can then be rolled into a coating such as hemp seeds, unsweetened shredded coconut, melted vegan chocolate, crushed freeze dried raspberries, flaky sea salt or unsweetened cacao or cocoa powder.

 I love this recipe because it is so decadent, indulgent and fancy, yet it contains nutritious ingredients and is simple to make!